meioooh/demoTask_TypeScript/README.md

 Run CLI and type:
     _git -v_ or _git --version_

-If it installed - you will see the version number in the output .
+If it installed - you will see the version number in the output.

 If not, go to [Git](https://git-scm.com/install) and Install it Step-By-Step.